jph00/gyb/README.md

 ```
 ## Mapping output lines to template lines

-(*Thanks to Dave Abraham for the following explanation and examples.*)
+(*Thanks to Dave Abrahams for the following explanation and examples.*)

 `#sourceLocation` is a directive used by tools like the Swift
 compiler and debugger to adjust the lines reported in diagnostics and to